IliyanKostov9/nixos-config/README.md

 ├── README.md
 ├── scripts
 ├── secrets
+├── sonar-project.properties
+├── tests
+├── THEMES.md
-└── wallpaper.jpg
+└── utils
 ```

+- **Allium58.vil**: Layout file for the [split keyboard Allium58](https://github.com/beekeeb/allium58)
-- **archive**: not used in building the system.
+- **archive**: Not used in building the system.
 It stores the initial configuration of NixOS when first installed. (you can ignore this part)
-- **assets**: used for storing media files, related to markdown documentation
+- **assets**: Used for storing media files, related to markdown documentation
 - **config.nix**: An attribute set, containing all of the user and host specific configuration, that is consumed by the home and hosts module
+- **_config.yml**: Configuration file for [Garnix CI](https://garnix.io/)
-- **flake.lock**: auto generated file, when building the system along with an argument of `--flake`.
+- **flake.lock**: Auto generated file, when building the system along with an argument of `--flake`.
 Used for pinning down the specific versions of the Nix dependencies, that are listed under *flake.nix*
-- **flake.nix**: file for declaring all of the Nix specific dependencies/features (flake-parts, home-manager, nixpkgs, etc.).
+- **flake.nix**: File for declaring all of the Nix specific dependencies/features (flake-parts, home-manager, nixpkgs, etc.).
 It is also the entry point for importing the user/system flakes
-- **flakes**: used for storing all of the modularized flakes, that is consumed by flake-parts
+- **flakes**: Used for storing all of the modularized flakes, that is consumed by flake-parts
+- **garnix.yml**: File for declaring the job steps for [Garnix CI](https://garnix.io/)
-- **home**: used for storing all the user environments (Joe's PC, Jane's PC, etc.)
+- **home**: Used for storing all the user environments (Joe's PC, Jane's PC, etc.)
-- **hosts**: used for storing the hardware specifications of the hosts machines
+- **hosts**: Used for storing the hardware specifications of the hosts machines
-- **Makefile**: automation script for aliasing Nix CLI commands in a more user-friendly way
+- **Makefile**: Automation script for aliasing Nix CLI commands in a more user-friendly way
-- **programs**: contains the user/system type of packages
+- **programs**: Contains the user/system type of packages
-- **wallpaper.jpg**: background photo for i3wm
+- **scripts**: A dedicated scripts folder to better modularize the long shell scripts
+- **secrets**: [SOPS](https://github.com/mic92/sops-nix) folder for defining the OS/user specific secrets (used purely as environment variables as well as injecting them directly to packages - like openvpn, tmux)
+- **tests**: Definition of unit & integration tests
+- **utils**: Folder for storing nix functions, so that they can be reused across different nix functions

 ##  🧑‍💻 Commands